owenyeo/tp/docs/UserGuide.md

 ````
 [Friend's Name] deleted.
 ````
 The friend should be removed from the friend's list.
+Good riddance!
+(Or see you later!)

 **Unsuccessful Command:**